hiker/fab_new/Documentation/source/site-specific-config.rst

 This will allow a site to define their own set of default flags to be used with a certain compiler by replacing or updating a compiler instance in the Tool Repository

+Also, a lot of content in this chapter is not actually about site-specific configuration.
+This should likely be renamed or split (once we have details about the using site-specific configuration, which might be once the Baf base script is added to Fab).